Glen Benton: Musical career

 On July 21, 1987, after guitarist Brian Hoffman replied to Benton's advertisement in a local music magazine, Deicide was formed.
 Within days the band, consisting of Benton (bass/vocals), Hoffman, Hoffman's brother Eric (guitars) and Steve Asheim (drums), was named "Amon", after the Egyptian deity.
 Within a month, Amon had recorded the crude Feasting the Beast 8-track demo in Benton's garage and had started playing the occasional gig in the Tampa area.
 In 1989, Amon recorded their second demo, Sacrificial, at Morrisound with producer Scott Burns.

 Benton had his tonsils removed when he was 24 years old, following the release of Deicide's second album Legion.
 The procedure was financed by Roadrunner Records.
 He toured Europe with Deicide two weeks later while still recovering from the surgery.

-Since 1990, Benton has recorded and released thirteen full-length studio albums with Deicide.
+Since 1990, Benton has recorded and released thirteen full-length studio albums with Deicide, the most recent being Banished by Sin in 2024.